Skip to main content

 Working Groups

-The Office of Diversity, Equity & Belonging manages workgroups made of diverse people (employees and learners) to work on specific aspects of DEB and bring unique perspectives and experiences to the table.
+The Office of Health Advancement and Community Engagement manages workgroups made of diverse people (employees and learners) to work on specific aspects of DEB and bring unique perspectives and experiences to the table.
 We invite faculty, staff and learners to join one of 10 workgroups.
 The groups will identify feasible strategies with actionable and measurable objectives.

 Innovation

-Envision approaches to DEB without boundaries, including the adoption of new fields such as artificial intelligence.
+Envision approaches to health advancement and community engagement without boundaries, including the adoption of new fields such as artificial intelligence.

 Pathway Programs